logo

 Content Banner

-• Fatigue: While energy levels may improve, you may still feel tired or have difficulty sleeping at times.
+While energy levels may improve, you may still feel tired or have difficulty sleeping.

-• Varicose Veins: The increased blood volume and pressure on your veins can cause varicose veins to appear, particularly in your legs.
+The increased blood volume puts pressure on your veins and can cause varicose veins to appear in your legs.

-• Bloating: Hormonal changes continue to affect your digestive system, leading to bloating or gas.
+Hormonal changes affect your digestive system, leading to bloating or gas.

-Tracking these symptoms can help you understand what to expect and when to reach out to your doctor.
-Always consult your doctor if you're concerned about any new or unusual symptoms.
+Tracking these symptoms can help you understand what to expect and when to contact your doctor.
+Always consult your doctor if you're concerned about new or unusual symptoms.

 Your Baby in Week 24

-Your baby is growing rapidly at 24 weeks and is starting to show more distinct features.
-Their organs are maturing, and they are becoming more responsive to external stimuli.
+Your baby is growing rapidly at 24 weeks and showing more distinct features.
+Their organs and senses are maturing and becoming more responsive to external stimuli.

 Content Banner